maxotto/majordomoInstall/README.md

 Then Raspberry reboots.
 To prevent it, edit script `nano 1-updateUpgradeReboot.sh`

 ##Step 2 - installation
-First, edit 2-lampMajordomo.sh and set DB_PASSWORD="myDBPassword".
-Use this password during MySql and PhpMyAdmin installation
+First, edit `nano 2-lampMajordomo.sh` and set DB_PASSWORD="YourLovelyPassWord".
+Use this password during MySql and PhpMyAdmin installation.
+Then:

 `cd majordomoInstall`

 `bash 2-lampMajordomo.sh`

+Pay attentionon last string of the script `sudo /usr/bin/php /var/www/html/cycle.php`.
+We need to run it to create some folders with right rights.

+After that open browser, go to 127.0.0.1.
+Majordomo setup page should apear.